-If you think like this, you’re limiting your options and stifling the creative process of building a unique deck.
+If you think like this, you might be limiting your options.
 Keep the bigger picture in mind.
 Instead of going generic, how about adding a personal touch to your design?
 For example, how does having an elegant veranda with a dedicated cooking space sound?
 Or may be a private terraced Jacuzzi?

 Next, decide why you need a deck.
-Maybe you need to access the backyard from the deck?
-Or you need a space to entertain, complete with dining, entertainment, and cooking?
-Recognize your needs and wants, and then select the best of both to create a deck design that your house deserves.
+Maybe you need to access the backyard?
+Or you need a space to entertain, complete with dining?
+Recognize your needs and wants, and on that basis, create a deck design that your house deserves.

 Think about how movement, furniture, railings, and stairs will affect the deck.

-- Try changing the direction of decking to create separate spaces.
+Try changing the direction of the decking to create separate spaces.

-- Deck stairs anchor your deck and are the primary point of access.
-Long flight of stairs can be wrapped around the deck or multiple levels can be added if the stairs are too long.
+Stairs anchor your deck and are the primary point of access.
+A long flight of stairs can be wrapped around the deck or multiple levels can be added if the stairs are too long.

-Most people think that a deck is just a floor, but the vertical elements – rails, skirts, and overhead structures make up the most striking visual components.
+Most people think that a deck is just a floor, but he vertical elements of the deck – rails, skirts, and overhead structures – make up its most striking visual components.
 There are several impressive railing designs that you can choose from, along with an array of colors that will add a bright contrast to your house exterior.

-A shaded structure such as a pergola is a great addition to any deck.
-You can also add planters, awnings, or umbrella shades for more stylish alternatives to overhead roofs.
+A shade structure such as a pergola is a great addition to any deck.
+You can also add planters, awnings, or umbrella shades as stylish alternatives.

 Before you start planning your project, keep the following pointers in mind: